When we receive your complaint, we will:

 If you are eligible and would like to appeal, you can contact the Student Affairs Unit within 10 days of being notified of the outcome of your complaint.

-Depending on the nature of your complaint, you may also choose to contact a relevant external agency for advice or assistance such as the Australian Human Rights Commission, Anti-Discrimination Board of NSW or NSW Ombudsman.
+Depending on the nature of your complaint, you may also choose to contact a relevant external agency for advice or assistance, such as the NSW Civil & Administrative Tribunal, NSW Ombudsman or the Australian Human Rights Commission.